klaygomes/karma-typescript-preprocessor2/README.md

 ```

 It is used to change virtual path of served files.
-Some times it should be necessary to change virtual directory of a served file to permit tests, example:
+Sometimes it should be necessary to change virtual directory of a served file to allow tests, example:

-Lets supose that you have the following folder hierarchy:
+Let's suppose that you have the following folder hierarchy:

 ```
 \basedir